How Can Smart Contact Lenses Revolutionize Glucose Monitoring for Diabetics?

 Companies like Google have been pioneering in this field, developing smart lenses that aim to redefine glucose monitoring.
 Their project, in collaboration with Novartis, has been developing a contact lens that contains a glucose sensor and wireless chip, making glucose monitoring as simple as putting in a contact lens.

-A lire également : What’s the Role of AI in Reducing Food Waste in the UK’s Retail Sector?
+Sujet a lire : What’s the Role of AI in Reducing Food Waste in the UK’s Retail Sector?

 You may wonder, how can a lens placed on the surface of your eye monitor your glucose levels?
 The answer lies in your tears.